 WHY DO I NEED A REAL ESTATE AGENT FOR BUYING A HOME?
 CAN'T I JUST CALL THE NAME ON THE SIGN?

 Yes you can totally call the agent on the sign and they would love nothing more than to sell the home to you, as they will make more money.
 Please keep in mind though, they've been hired to work in the seller's best interests.
 As a buyer agent, I can do extensive research about any property you have an interest in purchasing by checking past sales reports, area stats, house history and other data.
 This totally benefits you as I will try to get you the home at the lowest price I can, while the listing agent is in a conflict of interest as he's trying to get the highest price for his clients, while trying to get you the lowest price?
-Figure that one out!!
+Figure that one out?
+Make sense to you?
+How are you as a Buyer benefitting here?

 DO YOU RECOMMEND TO GO TO ANYONE FOR FINANCIAL PRE-APPROVAL OR SHOULD I JUST GO TO MY BANK?

-I find mortage agents are more personable, get great rates and you can do all this usually form the comfort of your living room.
-By the way I l ike to point out that I get no kick backs for recommending them to you, I just think they are some of the best out there and I want my clients happy and saving their hard earned money as the whole process of purchasing a home can get expensive, so every dollar counts!
+By the way I like to point out that I get no kick backs for recommending them to you, I just think they are some of the best out there and I want my clients happy and saving their hard earned money as the whole process of purchasing a home can get expensive, so every dollar counts and you're with someone I know and trust.

 WHEN ARE YOU AVAILABLE TO SEE PROPERTIES?